 Tom grew up on the water off Auckland’s North Shore.
 He was a professional windsurfer for 11 years and won a gold medal for NZ at the Beijing Olympics in 2008.

 After retiring from professional sport, Tom attained a Bachelor of Law with Honours and worked at Russell McVeagh in Auckland.
-Most recently, he spent four years as head coach of the Chinese Olympic Windsurfing Team, during which time Chinese athletes won World Championships and an Olympic silver medal.
+He also spent four years as head coach of the Chinese Olympic Windsurfing Team, during which time Chinese athletes won World Championships and an Olympic silver medal.

-Stacey lives on the North Shore in Auckland.
-She has three children – Danika, Toby and Lucas.
+Stacey lives on the North Shore and has three children.

 Gordon was born in Zimbabwe and moved to NZ with the rest of his family at age 6.
 He was educated in Hamilton and then Auckland and has lived there ever since.
 He is married with 3 young children.